RustCrypto/elliptic-curves/sm2/README.md

 ## About SM2

-SM2 is a Weierstrass curve specified in [GM/T 0003-2012]:
+ShangMi 2 (SM2) is a Weierstrass curve specified in [GM/T 0003-2012]:
 Cryptography Industry Standard of the People's Republic of China.

 The SM2 cryptosystem is composed of three distinct algorithms, which are NOT